-5.1 The Annual General Meeting will be held in the month of March each year to approve the Minutes of the last Annual General Meeting, to receive the annual report of the Committee on the affairs and activities of B.A.M.B.I., to consider and approve the financial statement, to elect a new Committee and to conduct any other business arising.
+Annual General Meeting5.1 The Annual General Meeting will be held in the month of March each year to approve the Minutes of the last Annual General Meeting, to receive the annual report of the Committee on the affairs and activities of B.A.M.B.I., to consider and approve the financial statement, to elect a new Committee and to conduct any other business arising.
 5.2 The Committee is to advise members of the date, time and venue of the Annual General Meeting not less than fourteen days prior to the date of the meeting.
 Notice is deemed to be given if posted to the addresses of currently listed members.

 Election of New Committee5.3 The outgoing Committee will appoint a person as Returning Officer to receive nominations for the election to the Committee and to organize the election.
 5.4 Where the person appointed Returning Officer is a member of B.A.M.B.I., they may not stand for election to the Committee.

 Extraordinary General Meeting5.5 The Committee, on its own behalf or at the request of ten members, may call an Extraordinary General Meeting.
 The Committee is to advise members of the date, time, place and purpose of the meeting no less than fourteen days prior to the date of the meeting.

 Quorum5.6 A quorum for all meetings consists of no less than thirty members.
 5.7 If after one hour following the scheduled starting time of the meeting, there is not a quorum, the meeting is postponed for seven days and, if held at the same hour and place, then no further notification is required.
 Irrespective of attendance at the subsequent meeting, a quorum is deemed to exist.

 Voting5.8 Voting at general meeting is by show of hands, unless the Chair or not less than one-quarter of the members present request a vote by secret ballot.

 Motions5.9 Motions are carried by a simple majority vote of members present at the meeting, unless otherwise prescribed by the Constitution.
 Where there is a tied vote, the Chair has a casting vote.

-5.10 The Chairwoman of B.A.M.B.I. chairs all general meetings.
+The Chair5.10 The Chairwoman of B.A.M.B.I. chairs all general meetings.
 Where the Chairwoman is absent, then the Vice Chairwoman acts on her behalf.
 Where both the Chairwoman and Vice Chairwoman are absent, then the Secretary or Treasurer (in respective order) chairs the meeting.
 Where all four are absent, a member of the Committee appointed by the Chairwoman chairs the meeting.

 ARTICLE 6 – ADMINISTRATION

 Appointment of the Committee6.1 A Committee, consisting of not less than nine and not more than fifteen persons, administrates the affairs of B.A.M.B.I.
 The Committee is elected at the Annual General Meeting from among members. (*Committee members are not personally liable for acts of omissions except where they involve fraud or criminal negligence.)
 6.2 Nominations for election to the Committee may be made at the Annual General Meeting.
 Nominations not made at the Annual General Meeting must be in writing.
 There must be a proposer and a seconder who are members of B.A.M.B.I.
 Nominees, if not present at the Annual General Meeting, must consent in writing to their nomination.
 Nominees receiving the highest number of votes from the Committee.
 6.3 Each position in the Committee has one vote.
 If the position is shared by several persons, then they share one vote.

 Composition of the Committee6.4 The Committee comprises the Chairwoman, the Vice Chairwoman (if nominated), the Secretary, the Treasurer, and at least four, but not more than eleven, other members.
 6.5 A member cannot serve on the Committee for more than three consecutive years (same post), nor the Chairwoman for more than two consecutive years.
 In the case of a post not being filled, the Committee may co-opt by unanimous decision, a member for a fourth year, and Chairwoman for a third year.
 6.6 Subject to Article 6.5 above, a retiring Committee member is eligible for re-election to the Committee.

 Termination of Committee Membership6.7 Committee members cease to hold office on:

 i. expiration of their term of office;